Who diagnoses eating disorders?

 What criteria are used to diagnose eating disorders?
 Where do these criteria come from?

-Physicians and mental health professionals use diagnostic criteria from the Diagnostic & Statistical Manual of Mental Disorders, 4th Ed.
-Text Revision (DSM-IV-TR), to diagnose anorexia nervosa, bulimia nervosa and binge eating disorder.
+Physicians and mental health professionals use diagnostic criteria from the Diagnostic & Statistical Manual of Mental Disorders, 5th edition (DSM-V), to diagnose anorexia nervosa, bulimia nervosa and binge eating disorder.
 People who are struggling with some of the symptoms of an eating disorder but do not meet full criteria or who are struggling with issues surrounding weight and food to the point that it is an issue in their life may also be diagnosed with "eating disorder, not otherwise specified."

 Criteria for anorexia nervosa include symptoms related to weight, a fear of weight gain, body image issues, and amenorrhea (absence of a menstrual cycle) in women who have reached puberty.